 Getting it set up is simple – all you need to do is connect the hub station to your router and the rest is wire free.
 The battery in each camera should last 3-6 months, depending on usage, and is fully charged again in 3.5 hours.

 Video can be recorded at up to 4K resolution so pictures should be crystal clear and there’s a security light built in to each camera that’s triggered by motion, to give its excellent night vision a helping hand if needed.
 There’s even a siren you can sound remotely from your phone – just in case you spot something you don’t like.

-The app is stacked with features to help tailor the camera to suit your needs, but a lot of the more in-depth functionality comes as part of Arlo Smart – Arlo’s advanced security subscription (free for the first year then from £2.49/month).
+The app is stacked with features to help tailor the camera to suit your needs, but a lot of the more in-depth functionality comes as part of Arlo Smart – Arlo’s advanced security subscription.

 It’s worth it.
 With Arlo Smart, the cameras can tell the difference between humans, animals and vehicles and can tailor its notifications to suit.
 That means you can choose to only be notified if it spots a human, for example, rather than pinging your phone with an alert every time the neighbour’s cat passes through your garden.

 Masterlock Biometric padlock